Types of Barcodes: Choosing the Right Barcode

 Two-Dimensional (2D) Barcode Types

-Two-dimensional, or 2D barcodes, systematically represent data using two-dimensional symbols and shapes.
+Two-dimensional, (or 2D) barcodes systematically represent data using two-dimensional symbols and shapes.
 They are similar to a linear 1D barcode, but can represent more data per unit area.
-These include some newer barcode types such as the QR Code and PDF417 code types.
+2D barcodes include some newer barcode types, such as the QR Code and PDF417.

-QR codes are 2D matrix barcodes with a strong consumer focus, often used in tracking and marketing such as advertisements, magazines, and business cards.
-Free to use, flexible in size, have a high fault tolerance, and have fast readability, though they can’t be read with a laser scanner.
+QR codes are most often used in tracking and marketing initiatives, such as advertisements, magazines and business cards.
+They are flexible in size, offer a high fault tolerance and have fast readability, though they can’t be read with a laser scanner.
 QR codes support four different modes of data: numeric, alphanumeric, byte/binary, and Kanji.
-QR code growth began in Japan and use continues to grow today.
 They are public domain and free to use.

 Industry: Retail, Entertainment and Advertising